Chapter 1: Arrival

 Chapter One: Arrival

-Hiroki looked over and at Akihiko's disapproving stare, dropped his eyes; a slight blush colored his cheeks.
-His first inclination was to apologize but what came out instead was: "I still don't see why you had to choose red, Akihiko; it's so obvious."
+Looking over and noting Akihiko's disapproving stare, Hiroki dropped his eyes; a slight blush rose in his cheeks.
+His first inclination was to apologize but what came out instead was: "I still don't see why you had to choose red, Akihiko.
+It's so obvious."

-The law student pulled a pack of cigarettes from his pocket and tapped one out.
+Akihiko pulled a pack of cigarettes from his pocket and tapped one out.
 "I chose it because it pleased me, Hiroki.
-Nothing wrong with a man getting what he wants… You should try it some time."
+Nothing wrong with a a guy getting what he wants… You should try it some time."

 Hiroki felt his cheeks grow even hotter at these words.